DinoscapeProgramming/Remote-Control/README.md

 Note that macOS builds can only be made on macOS itself.

 #### Server Directory
-Enter the client directory using this command:
+Enter the server directory using this command:
 ```bash
 $ cd server
 ```